kashaeva-dev/bitly-links/README.md

 ```python
 from main import shorten_link, count_clicks, is_bitlink
 ```
-Use the shorten_link function to shorten a URL:
+Use the **shorten_link** function to shorten a URL:

 ```python
 short_url = shorten_link(long_url, token)
 ```
-The long_url argument is the URL you want to shorten, token is <your Bitly API token>, you should load if from your virtual environment.
+The *long_url* argument is the URL you want to shorten, *token* is \<your Bitly API token\>, you should load it from your virtual environment.

-The function returns a shortened URL, or an error message if the Bitly service is unavailable or the URL is invalid.
+The function returns a shortened URL.

-Use the count_clicks function to get the number of clicks on a shortened URL:
+Use the **count_clicks** function to get the number of clicks on a shortened URL:
 ```python
 clicks = count_clicks(short_url, token)
 ```
-The short_url argument is the URL you want to track clicks on, token is <your Bitly API token>, you should load if from your virtual environment.
+The *short_url* argument is the URL you want to track clicks on, *token* is \<your Bitly API token\>, you should load it from your virtual environment.
-The function returns the number of clicks on the URL.
+The function returns the total number of clicks on the URL.

-Use the is_bitlink function to check if a given URL is a Bitly link:
+Use the **is_bitlink** function to check if a given URL is a Bitly link:
 ```python
 is_bitly = is_bitlink(url, token)
 ```
-The url argument is the URL you want to check.
+The *url* argument is the URL you want to check.
 The function returns True if the URL is a Bitly link, False otherwise.

 ## Contributing